 b.
 Defenders cannot dive to pull flags, tackle, hold or run through the ball carrier when pulling flags.
 Defenders also cannot push players out of bounds.

 c.
 It is illegal to attempt to strip or pull the ball from the ball carrier’s possession at any time.

 d.
 If a player’s flag inadvertently falls off during the play, the player is down immediately upon possession of the ball and the play ends.

 e.
 A defensive player may not intentionally pull the flags off of a player who is not in possession of the ball.

 a.
-The only penalty that will be strictly enforced is Flag Guarding.
-There will be one warning for each team.
+Flag Guarding: There will be one warning for each team.
 If it happens again after the warning, there will be a 10-yard loss and Loss of Down.